ChauAnhN/cse15l-lab-reports/lab4.md

 > **Keys Used:** `git <SPACE> add <SPACE> .`, `git <SPACE> commit <SPACE> -m <SPACE> <SHIFT> "Edits made <SHIFT> "`, `git push`

-Here, the command `git add` adds all the changes made to the desktop file and prepares them to be committed.
-After typing in that command, I used the command `git commit -m` to create a new commit for Github, and the command `git push` adds the commits to Github.
+Here, I first used the command `git add` to add all the changes made to the desktop file and prepare them to be committed to Github.
+After typing in that command, I used the command `git commit -m` to create a new commit for Github.
+Lastly, I used the command `git push` to add the commits to Github.